 The welfare of all our pupils is of paramount importance.
-All staff including governors and regular volunteers are informed of our safeguarding policy and procedures including online safety, at induction.
+All staff including academy council members and regular volunteers are informed of our safeguarding policy and procedures including online safety, at induction.

-Our induction for staff also includes:
+Our written induction schedule for staff also includes: